vuejs/docs/src/guide/migration/functional-components.md

   props: ['level']
 }
 </script>
 ```

 ## Current Syntax

+### Components Created by Functions

+Now in Vue 3, all functional components are created with a plain function.
+In other words, there is no need to define the `{ functional: true }` component option.

-Now in Vue 3, the only way to create a functional component is with a plain function that receives `props` and a `context` object that contains `attrs`, `slots`, and `emit` options:
+They will receive two arguments: `props` and `context`.
+The `context` argument is an object that contains a component's `attrs`, `slots`, and `emit` properties.

+In addition, rather than implicitly provide provide `h` in a `render` function, `h` is now imported globally.

+Using the previously mentioned example of a `<dynamic-heading>` component, here is how it looks now.

 ```js
 import { h } from 'vue'